Vote Yes on M for Menlo Park!

-Menlo Park is required by California Law to build equal parts of housing vs. job-creating offices.
+Menlo Park is required by California Law to plan for a balance of housing and jobs.
 Menlo Park's current unbalanced ratio is 1.9 jobs per unit of housing.
-To reach a jobs-housing balance would be 1.5 jobs per unit of housing.
+A jobs-housing balance would be 1.5 jobs per unit of housing.
 Office buildings, assuming 100 sq feet per employee, results in an unbalanced ratio of 15 jobs per unit of housing.
 Together, the two largest sites (Stanford and Greenheart) could help improve the jobs-housing balance.
 Instead, together they worsen it with a jobs-housing ratio of more than 2.8 jobs per unit of housing.
-Unless balanced development is enforced, this will increase the necessity of putting more housing elsewhere in Menlo Park, straining our already crowded school systems.
+Unless balanced development is enforced, this will increase the necessity of putting more housing than already planned in Menlo Park, straining our already crowded school systems.

 6. Increase in Noise and Air Pollution

-The size of just the Stanford development is massive - it's the equivalent of 6 Safeways side by side.
+The size of each of the proposed Stanford and Greenheart projects is massive - the equivalent of 6 Redwood City Costcos each.
 The train noise, which currently dissipates everywhere, will likely bounce back from the massive wall of buildings into the Linfield neighborhood.

 The air pollution from the increase in traffic will result in poorer health and quality of life for residents.